HA-work/CISC3140FrontEnd/README.md

 This page lets you see the whole database and search for certain cars

 to see only one car enter that car's specific ID

+---

+The website was created by using multiple react web pages and by using a component to make the nav bar and the various actions with the backend.